 The nub of the lived in-the-moment experience of mindfulness involves a relationship between two processes: intentional attention and noticing what’s happening.
 But those two alone are not sufficient for the mindful state to continue for a period of time.
 Mind-wandering is the path of least resistance and therefore easily taken.
 For mindfulness to be sustained, two other processes are required: a background-awareness that monitors experience and in particular non-mindful states; and task retention, the capacity to hold for a period of time the intention to be mindful and the specifics of the practice.
 What mindfulness is not

 Without a background awareness that monitors our mind’s non-compliance, it could be a very long time before we noticed that our mind had wandered into a different non-mindful state.
 And even when we have noticed, unless we retain knowledge of the task we set ourselves, we will not know what we were supposed to be doing.

-I’m sure I’m not alone in having had the experience of walking into a room knowing I went in there for a reason but having no idea what that was.
+I’m know I’m not alone in having had the experience of walking into a room knowing I went in there for a reason but having no idea what that was.
 A background awareness alerted me that I was in the room for a purpose but the original intention, set in another room, has not been retained as I crossed the threshold between rooms.
 The same kind of thing can happen as we cross the threshold from a mindful to non-mindful state.

 Ironically, given the instruction to “be in the now”, background awareness must involve some awareness of “outside the now” since when the mind wanders, the intention to be mindful and the practice being undertaken were set in the past.
 Furthermore, a comparison is required to determine that what is happening now is not what was intended, and that something different has to happen in the future to return to the task.